chgeuer/postgres-azure/README.md

 # pg_hba.conf

-Add the following line to allow subnet to do replication
+Add the following line to allow subnet 10.10.0.0/16 to do replication with user ID "repl"

 ```
 host   replication    repl    10.10.0.0/16    md5
 ```